arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense/tutorials/trace_32/content.md

 ENDDO
 ```

-You can also copy the script start.cmm from the T32ThreadDebug demo directory to your working directory.
-For an application using the Serial Monitor, it is necessary to copy both start.cmm and term.cmm from the T32ThreadDebugPrint demo directory.
+You can also copy the script start_nano33ble.cmm from the T32ThreadDebug demo directory to your working directory.

-For each demo the corresponding start.cmm script comes with a predefined window layout.
+For each demo the corresponding start_nano33ble.cmm script comes with a predefined window layout.
 For your own layout, manually open and arrange the windows as you prefer, then save this window layout using the "Store Windows..." command in the Window menu.
 Save the file as win.cmm.
 It will be automatically found and used the next time you start a debugging session.

 ## Conclusion